stat6250-s17/course-questions-wiki/week-08/README.md

 [Course Textbook Chapter 13, Problem 1]

+* *Question (aalshehry−stat6250):* How does MEAN function deal with missing values?

 [Course Textbook Chapter 13, Problem 2]

+* *Question (aalshehry−stat6250):* How SAS will deal with variable values in arithmetic operation?

+* *Answer (aalshehry−stat6250):* SAS automatically converts the variable values to numeric by creating a temporary numeric value for each character value which will be used in the calculation.
+Besides, SAS issues a message in the log showing that the conversion has been occurred.

 [Course Textbook Chapter 13, Problem 3]

+* *Question (aalshehry−stat6250):* How to convert variable values with a dollar sign to numeric?

 [Course Textbook Chapter 13, Problem 4]

+* *Question (aalshehry−stat6250):* What is the difference between INPUT and PUT?

+* *Answer (aalshehry−stat6250):* INPUT function to convert character data values to numeric values while PUT function converts numeric data values to character data values.

 [Course Textbook Chapter 13, Problem 5]

+* *Question (aalshehry−stat6250):* Whenever possible, use four-digit year values in the MDY function, why?

 [Course Textbook Chapter 13, Problem 6]

+* *Question (aalshehry−stat6250):* How to use SCAN function when the delimiter is TAB key?

 [Course Textbook Chapter 13, Problem 7]

+* *Question (aalshehry−stat6250):* Can SUBSTR function be used with matrix?

 [Course Textbook Chapter 13, Problem 10]

+* *Question (aalshehry−stat6250):* Can INDEX function be used to search for the last occurance for a certain value?

 [Recipes TBA]